DIY Budget Tips

 Before you start a DIY Project – Make sure you Set a Budget

 Use the DIY budget tips to help you decide what design work you can achieve with the money you have and the needs you want to achieve.
 Sound planning and use of a budget will provide you with the best way to achieve a successful project and not make you broke at the same time.
 There are many questions to be asked when undertaking a design DIY project, and these can be grouped into four areas:

 Practical, Budgetary, Aesthetic and Maintenance

-This article covers budget advice, read the questions and use the prompts to get your answers and set yourself up a budget for your own project.
+This article covers DIY Budget advice, read the questions and use the prompts to get your answers and set yourself up a budget for your own project.